Hardware Installation

 PicoScenes Python Toolbox (PPT) is used for parsing the .csi files in Python.
 Its installation and usage is documented in the project repo.

-Since PicoScenes is still under very active development, adding new features, adding new hardware support and fixing bugs, we recommand you upgrade PicoScenes software regularly.
+Since PicoScenes is still under very active development, adding new features, adding new hardware support and fixing bugs, we recommend you upgrade PicoScenes software regularly.

 PicoScenes has a built-in feature to check for upgrades, which is triggered during every launch if an internet connection is available.
 To manually check for upgrades, follow these steps: